 With that said, the group hitting their legs just once a week still made gains.
 Over a period of months and years, the gains may come more slowly compared to twice a week.

-3 vs 2 Leg Days Per Week
+3 vs 2 Leg Days a Week

 Will doing legs 3 times a week make your legs bigger compared to twice a week?